AlabasterRig/QR-Code-Component-Main-Frontend-Mentor/README.md

 ### Continued development

 I learned how to centre a div in a different way.
-I had to use attributes that i had ever used before, and I would like to continue learning nw things like this in the future.
+I had to use attributes that I had never used before, and I would like to continue learning new things like this in the future.

 ### Useful resources